How Much is My Land Worth?

 FACTOR 1: LOCATION (The Most Important Variable)

 Location remains the single most influential land value factor.
-The difference between a parcel in Cape Coral ($430K+/acre) and Tonopah ($20K/acre) illustrates location’s power.
+A high-demand coastal lot versus a remote desert parcel illustrates location’s power.
 But location encompasses multiple dimensions:

 Geographic Region: As our data shows, Florida coastal areas command 15–27x higher per-acre prices than Arizona rural zones.
 This reflects demand, population density, economic opportunity, and lifestyle factors.

-Proximity to Economic Centers: Austin land near downtown trades for $1M+/acre; land 30 miles out in Bastrop averages $31,000/acre.
+Proximity to Economic Centers: Land near a major downtown can trade for many times the price of comparable land 30+ miles out.
 The “distance gradient” from major cities follows predictable patterns.
 Every mile of distance typically reduces per-acre prices by 2–5% until you reach the rural fringe.

 Neighborhood Quality: Within the same town, land adjacent to established neighborhoods commands premiums over isolated parcels.
 Cape Coral’s “Southwest Cape” neighborhoods trade 40% higher per acre than distant interior zones.